demon2202/Introduction-to-Github/README.md

 Let’s tackle creating a repository from github.com.

-In the upper-right corner of any page, use the drop-down menu, and select New repository.
+#  In the upper-right corner of any page, use the drop-down menu, and select New repository.

-A screenshot of the drop-down menu of the plus sign in the top right corner of GitHub.com, with the first option being New repository.

-Use the Owner dropdown menu to select the account you want to own the repository.
+#  Use the Owner dropdown menu to select the account you want to own the repository.

-A screenshot of the drop-down menu of who should be the owner of the new repository.

-Type a name for your repository, and an optional description.
+#  Type a name for your repository, and an optional description.

-An image of the text box of the repository name highlighted.

-## Choose a repository visibility.
+# Choose a repository visibility.

-Public repositories are accessible to everyone on the internet.
+- Public repositories are accessible to everyone on the internet.

-Private repositories are only accessible to you, people you explicitly share access with, and, for organization repositories, certain organization members.
+- Private repositories are only accessible to you, people you explicitly share access with, and, for organization repositories, certain organization members.

-Click Create repository and congratulations!
+# Click Create repository and congratulations!
 You just created a repository!

-Next up, let’s review how to add files to your repository.

-How to add a file to your repository
+## How to add a file to your repository

 Files in GitHub can do a handful of things, but the main purpose of files is to store data and information about your project.

 Let’s review how to add a file to your repository.

 But before we begin, it is worth knowing in order to add a file to a repository you must first have minimum Write access within the repository you want to add a file.

-On GitHub.com, navigate to the main page of the repository.
+- On GitHub.com, navigate to the main page of the repository.

-In your repository, browse to the folder where you want to create a file.
+- In your repository, browse to the folder where you want to create a file.

-Above the list of files, select the Add file ᐁ dropdown menu, then click ᐩ Create new file.
+- Above the list of files, select the Add file ᐁ dropdown menu, then click ᐩ Create new file.
 Alternatively, you can click ᐩ in the file tree view on the left.

-A screenshot of the two options of adding a file to your new repository highlighted in red.
-One option is the plus sign in the left hand navigation bar, the second option is the add file button towards the right of the screen.

-In the file name field, type the name and extension for the file.
+- In the file name field, type the name and extension for the file.
 To create subdirectories, type the / directory separator.

-In the file contents text box, type content for the file.
+- In the file contents text box, type content for the file.

-To review the new content, above the file contents, click Preview.
+- To review the new content, above the file contents, click Preview.

-Screenshot showing a yml file with the preview button highlighted in the top left.

-Click Commit changes...
+- Click Commit changes...

-In the "Commit message" field, type a short, meaningful commit message that describes the change you made to the file.
+- In the "Commit message" field, type a short, meaningful commit message that describes the change you made to the file.
 You can attribute the commit to more than one author in the commit message.

-If you have more than one email address associated with your account on GitHub.com, click the email address drop-down menu and select the email address to use as the Git author email address.
+- If you have more than one email address associated with your account on GitHub.com, click the email address drop-down menu and select the email address to use as the Git author email address.
 Only verified email addresses appear in this drop-down menu.
 If you enabled email address privacy, then [username]@users.noreply.github.com is the default commit author email address.

-Screenshot showing a commit change with a description box and the drop-down menu of the email to select as the author of the commit.

-Below the commit message fields, decide whether to add your commit to the current branch or to a new branch.
+- Below the commit message fields, decide whether to add your commit to the current branch or to a new branch.
 If your current branch is the default branch, you should choose to create a new branch for your commit and then create a pull request.

-Screenshot showing creating a new branch from a commit option select with the textbox of the new branch below it.

-Click Commit changes or Propose changes.
+- Click Commit changes or Propose changes.

-Congratulations you just created a new file in your repository!
+# Congratulations you just created a new file in your repository!
 You have also created a new branch and made a commit!

-But before we review branches and commits in the next unit, let’s quickly review gists, wikis, and GitHub pages because they are similar to repositories.

 ## What are gists
 Now that we have a good understanding of repositories, we can review gists.
 Similarly to repositories, gists are a simplified way to share code snippets with others.